laplantes/SPRestAssist/README.md

 - ES2015 support
 - Named feature imports supported
 - Returns data in JSON format
-- Small simplified method calls so you can focus on your code, and not writing lengthy requests.
+- Small simplified method calls so you can focus on your code, and not writing lengthy requests

 ### List item methods